ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 src\            			      (sources of the project) dist\           			      (the benchmark driver jar file) bin\            			      (binary files)
-data\           			      (contains required ontologies and reference datasets used by the benchmark.
+data\           			      (contains required ontologies and reference datasets used by the data generator.
 Also will be packed with the distribution jar) ontologies\   			      (ontologies, core and domain, describing a publishing use-case)
     core\
     domain\